 - Indoor and outdoor use, will withstand inclement weather

-At £20 the Eonfines are a decent value for money – there are cheaper headphones available but these are the lowest cost that will stand up to the stresses and increased movement when physically active.
+At £20 the Eonfines is a decent value for money – there are cheaper headphones available but these are the lowest cost that will stand up to the stresses and increased movement when physically active.

 Colour: Black or black and fluorescent yellow